sergueyarellano/tddpractice/docs/b.part4.md

 })
 ```

-This test looks more cut to chase of the problem.
+This test looks more like a 'cut to the chase' kind of problem.
 We will comment or skip the `mapResponse` test for now, as it looks more like an integration.

 ```js
 function mapKeysWith (data, contract) {